Paints for a child's room: what to consider when buying?

 Children's safe paints: what to pay attention to when buying?

-Safe paints for a children's room are those that are distinguished by the lowest possible concentration of volatile organic compounds (VOCs), which include, among others, acetone or aromatic hydrocarbons.
-It is enough to pay attention to whether there is a certificate on the packaging that guarantees the correct composition of paints for painting.
-The most popular are:
+Safe paints for children's rooms are those with the lowest possible concentration volatile organic compounds (VOCs), which include, among others: acetone or aromatic hydrocarbons.
+Just make sure that the packaging contains a certificate guaranteeing the correct composition of the paints.
+The most popular ones include:

 - PTA - Polish Society of Allergology;